BrianInGermany/americansingermany/README.md

 If you need to get your bearings in Slack, try this [how-to](https://www.digitaltrends.com/computing/how-to-use-slack/)!

 **Here is a quick summary of how this Slack works:**
-- <a href="http://join.americansingermany.club">Sign up</a> for an account on this Slack.
+- Sign up for an account on this Slack via the join link at the top of the page.
 - Post a hello message in the #general channel to introduce yourself.
 - Be sure to set your notification preferences to "Direct Messages, Keywords and @-Mentions Only".
 This way you are only notified if some is talking to you directly.
 I'm currently trying to make this the default setting.
 - Think about joining one of the channels for individual cities, like #darmstadt.